 Throughout the year we organize free readings of new and established work that explores questions of alienation and reconciliation.
 Refreshments and conversation to follow.
 We hope you will join us for these exciting one-night only events.

-Shaun Bennet Fauntleroy, Toussaint Jeanlouis, Jacob Von Eichel, Jenn Cribbs, Jenny Sheffer Stevens, Eric Sheffer Stevens, and Christopher Domig
+Shaun Bennet Fauntleroy, Toussaint Jeanlouis, Jakob Von Eichel, Jenn Cribbs, Jenny Sheffer Stevens, Eric Sheffer Stevens, and Christopher Domig

 JAMES YAEGASHI (Director) Broadway: Breakfast at Tiffany’s, A Naked Girl on the Appian Way and Take Me Out (2003 Tony for Best Play).
 Off-Broadway: Wild Goose Dreams, Ping Pong, Durango, Richard III, and Take Me Out (The Public); The Oldest Boy (Lincoln Center); House Rules and I_NY (Ma-Yi); A Few Stout Individuals (Signature); and Macbeth (TFANA).
 Regional: Longwharf, South Coast Rep, Alabama Shakespeare Festival, Kennedy Center, etc. International: Singapore Arts Festival, Edinburgh Int’l Festival, Donmar Warehouse and Taganka Theatre.
 Film & TV: The Runaways (series regular), Daredevil, Madame Secretary, Man on a Ledge, and The Thomas Crown Affair, etc. Interactive: Grand Theft Auto series, Bio Shock series, etc. James is also an award-winning filmmaker, a director, and translator.